-Sliding scale therapy exists to make therapy more affordable for people with a limited income.
+Sliding scale therapy is a flexible fee structure that exists to make therapy more affordable for people with a limited income.
 Financial difficulties can be a barrier preventing people from seeking professional mental health services, but there are ways to work around money restrictions and receive help.
-One way some therapists do this is by offering sliding scale fees.
+One way some therapists help people afford the cost of therapy is by offering sliding scale fees.

 What Is Sliding Scale Therapy?

-A sliding scale is simply a flexible fee structure.
-Rather than their fee remaining set at a fixed rate, a therapist who offers a sliding scale has a cost range that moves, or slides, up and down for individual clients.
-Writing for the American Psychological Association’s Monitor on Psychology, Jamie Chamberlain explains that a sliding scale structure offers reduced fees based on client income and number of dependents.1 This fee flexibility helps make therapy more affordable for those who would otherwise have to forgo this resource due to financial considerations.
+Sliding scale fee refers to a fee that changes based on income.
+Rather than their cost for therapy remaining set at a fixed rate, a therapist who offers a sliding scale has a cost range that “slides” up and down for individual clients.
+A sliding scale structure offers reduced fees based on client income and number of dependents.1 This fee flexibility helps make therapy more affordable for those who would otherwise not be able to attend.

-The typical cost of therapy varies.
-Searches of a sampling of counseling offices across the United States reveal fees that can range from around $100 per hour to over $250.
-Variables such as therapist type and credentials, specialty, and nature of the practice (private versus community-based non-profit organization, single therapist versus a suite of many, for example).
+The typical cost of therapy varies depending on where you live and the type of therapy you need.
+Fees can range from around $100 per hour to over $250.
+Variables such as therapist type and credentials, specialty, and nature of the practice (private versus community-based non-profit organization, single therapist versus a suite of many) can influence the final cost.
 A sliding fee is relative to each therapist’s or organization’s rates, and will therefore differ from professional to professional.

 - Ethical concerns: Certified and licensed mental health professionals must adhere to a strict code of ethics.
 Each organization has its own ethical guidelines.
 Some groups or individuals may deem it discriminatory to charge people different fees for the same services.